How to Manage Sore Muscles and Joint Pain

 It's normal to have sore muscles after you work out, play sports, or even do housework, especially if:

-- You did an activity you're not used to (like running a marathon when you normally jog just a few miles).
+- You did something you're not used to, like running a marathon when you normally jog just a few miles.

 - You suddenly kicked up your exercise intensity level or increased the length of your workout.

-- You did eccentric exercises, in which you lengthened instead of shortened your muscle (like walking downhill or extending your arm during a bicep curl).
+- You did unusual exercises that lengthen instead of shorten your muscle, like walking downhill or extending your arm during a bicep curl.

-These changes to your exercise routine can lead to tiny injuries called microdamage in the muscle fibers and connective tissue.
+These changes to your exercise routine can lead to tiny injuries in your muscle fibers and connective tissue.
 About a day later, you'll start to feel sore.

-"We call that delayed onset muscle soreness," says Ethel Frese, PT, DPT, CCS, associate professor of Physical Therapy at St. Louis University.
+"We call that 'delayed onset' muscle soreness," says Ethel Frese, PT, associate professor of physical therapy at St. Louis University.
 "It peaks within about 48 hours, and then it will gradually get better."

 The good news is that when you do the same activity again, your muscles will start to get used to it.
-Allan H. Goldfarb, PhD, FACSM, professor and exercise physiologist at the University of North Carolina, Greensboro, says, "You will actually have no soreness or less soreness because now you've strengthened the muscle or connective tissue."
+"You will actually have no soreness or less soreness because now you've strengthened the muscle or connective tissue," says Allan H. Goldfarb, PhD.
+He's a professor and exercise physiologist at the University of North Carolina, Greensboro.

 What's Causing My Joint Pain?